unisa-hpc/SYgraph/README.md

    The build files will be in the `build/bin` folder.

 ## Usage
-Since SYgraph is a header-only library, you simply need to include the following in your code:
+Since SYgraph is a header-only library, you need to include the following in your code:

 ```c++
 #include <sygraph/sygraph.hpp>